-Press the disc select button at the position where you want to insert a disc.
+- 2. Press the disc select button (from 1 to 6) at the position where you want to insert a disc. - 3.
 When the "LOAD" indicator illuminates, insert the disc.
 Once you have inserted the disc, the "LOAD" indicator will turn off.
-The disc will then be automatically drawn in, and the player will begin to play the first track on the disc.

-• If you wish to insert another disc, repeat the procedure beginning with step 1.
+The disc will then be automatically drawn in, and the player will begin to play the first track on the disc. - If you wish to insert another disc, repeat the procedure beginning with step 1.

-If you do not insert any disc in 15 seconds after you have pressed the "LOAD" button, the player will begin to play back the first track of the last disc you have inserted.
+If you do not insert any disc in 15 seconds after you have pressed the LOAD button, the player will begin to play back the first track of the last disc you have inserted.

-• While the player is in the loading mode, if you press "FM/AM", "SAT" or "AUX" button, the player will enter standby mode.

-Press the "CD" button to start playback.
+• While the player is in the loading mode, if you press rain or sar button, the player will enter standby mode.
+Press the DUMAN button to start playback.